Everybody loves a good dog walk, rambling through the great American countryside with your best friend in tow.

-Like the Miniature Bulldog, this canine is well suited to city living and is highly adaptable making them well suited to all owners, from seniors, singles and even families.
+Like the Miniature Bulldog, this canine is well suited to city living and is highly adaptable making them well suited to all owners, including seniors, singles and even families.

-As with the French Bulldog, their flat faces means they may have respiratory issues such as Brachycephalic Obstructive Airway Syndrome.
+As with the French Bulldog, their flat faces mean they may have respiratory issues such as Brachycephalic Obstructive Airway Syndrome.